tgasgarth23/Computing-Hardware-Final/README.md

 ## Computing Hardware Final Project

-This project aims to implement an intelligent Val feedback collecting device that can recognize facial expressions and use the sentiment of users to log input on meal options`
+This project aims to implement an intelligent Val feedback collecting device that can recognize facial expressions and use the sentiment of users to log input on meal options.

 # Instructions